Lunier/Snake/README.md

 * Ask the community for feedback/features

 ## Contribute
-If you want to show your appreciation for my work fell free to send a contribution in Skycoin to the address below and/or send me some ideas
+If you want to show your appreciation for my work fell free to send a contribution in Skycoin to the address below. <br/>
+Also if you have any ideas to improve the game, please share them with me.

-Skycoin Address: shAih4RfkkS9yKF2ULouWdE6pfXdikb6i6
+Skycoin Address: shAih4RfkkS9yKF2ULouWdE6pfXdikb6i6 <br/>
 Thank you Skycoin community!

 ## Disclamer